Want to create 5 million green jobs? Invest in public transport in cities

-LONDON, March 30 (Thomson Reuters Foundation) - In a world reeling from the impact of COVID-10, investing in public transport could create 4.6 million jobs by 2030 and cut transport emissions, mayors in some 100 cities said on Tuesday.
+LONDON (Thomson Reuters Foundation) - In a world reeling from the impact of COVID-19, investing in public transport could create 4.6 million jobs by 2030 and cut transport emissions, mayors in some 100 cities said on Tuesday.

 A “green and just recovery” with investment in buses and trains, particularly electric vehicles, would also reduce car use and air pollution, and protect vulnerable residents, said C40, a network of cities pushing for climate action.